uislambekov/TDAvec/python/README.md

     import pandas as pd
     import numpy as np

-As a sample data we will work with set of point clouds, that represent defomed elipses with randomly selected squize rations:
+As a sample data we will work with set of point clouds, that represent deformed elipses with randomly selected squeeze ratios:

     np.random.seed(42)
     epsList = np.random.uniform(low = 0, high = 1, size = 500)